MagalhaesDev/Form-Validator/README.md

-# Todo
+# Validating form
-This system consists of an API for a todoList, using CRUD(create,read,update,delete) with HTTP methods, having the functionality to create a new user, create a todo, update the todo, display and remove them.
+system for validating a form

 ## Technology